JL337/Node-cookbook/README.md

 		kitchen verify

-Also:
+To Create, converge and verify sequentially

 		kitchen test

-Create, converge and verify will run sequentially

 To login to the virtual machine